RoamJS/query-builder/README.md

 By default, the query builder will use the `Table` layout.
 You can switch to a different layout by hitting the more menu on the top right of the results and clicking on the `Layout` option.
 The following values are also supported:
 - `Line` - Displays your data as a line chart.
 You need to have at least **two** selections for this layout to work, where the first is a selection that returns date values and all subsequent selections return numeric values.
 - `Bar` - Displays your data as a bar chart.
 You need to have at least **two** selections for this layout to work, where the first is a selection that returns date values and all subsequent selections return numeric values.
+- `Timeline` - Displays your data as an interactive timeline view.
+You need to have a selection chosen labelled **Date** that returns date values for this layout to work.

 ### Exporting